By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Trial length 100 nights 365 nights Awara

-All-foam construction absorbs lateral motion at the surface layer before it propagates through the mattress core.
-In our motion transfer test (10 lb drop, vibration measured 24 inches from impact), the AS3 registered 60 percent lower vibration amplitude than the Awara.
-The Awara’s pocket coils isolate motion better than a traditional innerspring, but coils transmit vibration through metal-to-metal contact in a way foam layers physically cannot.
-The 1.5-point gap (9.0 vs 7.5) is real and meaningful for light sleepers sharing a bed with a restless partner.
-If motion isolation is the deciding factor for a couple, the AS3 is the correct choice.
+All-foam construction absorbs lateral motion at the surface before it propagates through the core.
+In our motion transfer test, the AS3 registered 60% lower vibration amplitude than the Awara at 24 inches from the impact point.
+The Awara's pocket coils isolate motion better than a traditional innerspring, but coils transmit vibration through metal-to-metal contact in a way foam layers physically cannot.
+The 1.5-point gap (9.0 vs 7.5) is meaningful for light sleepers sharing a bed with a restless partner.
+If motion isolation is the deciding factor, the AS3 is the right choice.

-The Awara’s pocket coil perimeter plus high-density foam encasement produces a more rigid edge than the AS3’s all-foam construction.
-In the seated-edge compression test (185 lb load), Awara compressed 1.5 inches versus AS3’s 2.0 inches.
-The 0.4-point gap is real but smaller than the AS3 vs Saatva comparison, because both mattresses sit in a similar performance band on this metric.
-Both provide adequate sitting-edge support.
-Awara’s coil structure has a slight advantage for buyers who regularly use the full sleeping surface or frequently sit on the mattress perimeter.
+The Awara's pocket coil perimeter with high-density foam encasement produces a more rigid edge than the AS3's all-foam construction.
+In the seated-edge compression test at 185 lb, the Awara compressed 1.5 inches versus the AS3's 2.0 inches.
+The 0.4-point gap is real but smaller than a foam-versus-innerspring comparison because both mattresses sit in a similar performance band.
+Both provide adequate edge support.
+Awara's coil structure has a slight advantage for buyers who regularly use the full sleeping surface or frequently sit on the edge.

-Natural latex is inherently more responsive than any foam.
-Dunlop latex compresses under load and returns to its original shape nearly instantaneously, in contrast to memory foam’s slow, progressive response.
-The 2.5-point gap (9.0 vs 6.5) is the widest category gap in this comparison and reflects fundamental material physics rather than a design choice.
-Bio-Pur is more responsive than petroleum memory foam, but it remains a foam mattress: repositioning at night, combination sleeping, and sex all feel more effortful on the AS3 than on the Awara.
-For active sleepers, couples for whom responsiveness matters, or any buyer who dislikes the slow-sinking sensation of foam, Awara is the correct material choice.
+Natural latex is more responsive than any foam.
+Dunlop latex compresses under load and returns to its shape nearly instantaneously, versus memory foam's slow progressive response.
+The 2.5-point gap (9.0 vs 6.5) reflects fundamental material physics rather than a design choice.
+Bio-Pur is more responsive than conventional petroleum memory foam, but it remains a foam mattress: repositioning at night and sex feel more effortful on the AS3.
+For active sleepers, combination sleepers, or anyone who dislikes the slow-sinking sensation of foam, Awara is the correct material choice.

 Both mattresses score 9.0/10 on durability.
-The AS3 carries a 20-year non-prorated warranty — double the industry standard.
-Awara’s Forever Warranty covers the full product lifetime but prorates after year 10, meaning warranty value decreases proportionally with the mattress age past decade one.
-In structural terms, natural Dunlop latex is generally considered more durable than foam over 15–20 years: latex resists body impressions and maintains its ILD longer than polyurethane foam under equivalent load cycles.
-The AS3’s 20-year non-prorated warranty provides stronger financial protection in years 10–20; Awara’s material durability advantage may partially offset the prorated warranty terms in practice.
+The AS3 carries a 20-year non-prorated warranty: double the industry standard.
+Awara's Forever Warranty covers the full product lifetime but prorates after year 10, reducing in value proportionally from year 11.
+Natural Dunlop latex generally resists body impressions and maintains its ILD longer than polyurethane foam over 15–20 years.
+The AS3's 20-year non-prorated terms provide stronger financial protection in years 10–20; Awara's material durability may partially offset the prorated warranty terms in practice.

 Certification Amerisleep AS3 Awara Natural Hybrid

-GOTS (Global Organic Textile Standard) Yes — cotton cover certified organic from farm
+GOTS (Global Organic Textile Standard) Yes: cotton cover certified organic

-CertiPUR-US (foam off-gassing) Yes — Bio-Pur foam tested, <0.5 ppm VOC — Not applicable (latex, not foam)
+CertiPUR-US (foam off-gassing) Yes: Bio-Pur foam, <0.5 ppm VOC Not applicable: no foam

-OEKO-TEX Standard 100 Yes — tested for 100+ harmful substances
+OEKO-TEX Standard 100 Yes: tested against 100+ harmful substances

-Fire barrier Natural thistle fiber (no fiberglass) Organic New Zealand wool (no fiberglass)
+Fire barrier Natural silica-based material (not loose fiberglass) Organic New Zealand wool (no fiberglass)

-Overall organic claim Plant-based input; foam is not fully organic Fully organic materials throughout
+Overall organic claim Partially plant-based; foam is not organically certified Fully organic materials throughout

-CertiPUR-US verifies that foam is made without ozone-depleting chemicals, heavy metals, or formaldehyde, and that VOC emissions are below 0.5 ppm.
-It is a meaningful safety certification for foam but is not equivalent to GOLS or GOTS, which certify the entire supply chain from harvesting through manufacturing.
-If certified organic materials are a purchasing criterion, Awara’s GOLS + GOTS stack is substantively stronger than AS3’s CertiPUR-US certification.
-Bio-Pur’s plant-based input reduces petroleum use but does not qualify the mattress as organically certified.
+CertiPUR-US verifies that foam meets emissions and chemical standards: a meaningful safety certification, but not equivalent to GOLS or GOTS, which certify the entire supply chain from harvesting through manufacturing.
+If certified organic materials are a genuine purchasing criterion, Awara's GOLS plus GOTS stack is substantively stronger.

 Twin $849 ~$595 $999 ~$649–$749